joelwetzel/Hubitat-Switch-Bindings/README.md

 ## Installation

 The best way to install this code is by using [Hubitat Package Manager](https://community.hubitat.com/t/beta-hubitat-package-manager).
+After HPM installs the app, go to your apps page and click "+ Add User App".

 However, if you must install manually: